-SSCV Mogul offers part-time and full-time programs for skiers ages 7 and up with a focus on developing skills for competition performance.
-Year-round training opportunities, such as trampoline, water ramping, summer camps and early season training complete the training cycle.
+Ski & Snowboard Club Vail’s Mogul program offers part-time and full-time options for skiers ages 7 and up with a focus on developing skills for competition performance.
+Year-round training opportunities include trampoline work, water ramping, summer camps and focused early season training.
 Competition-program athletes work closely with their coaches to develop and employ strong turn concepts, technical skills, aerial expertise and competition tactics and strategy.

-SSCV Mogul enjoys one of the longest on snow training seasons in North America.
+SSCV’s Mogul program enjoys one of the longest on-snow training seasons in North America.
 The early season training starts with flats in October (usually starting around mid-October) and then moves to an early season training course on the Golden Peak Expansion (usually early November) and later transitions to a newly constructed site on Golden Peak.

-SSCV Athletes compete at every level of competition from local series to the World Cup.
-The RMF Devo, RQS and Competition Series (with stops at Winter Park, Steamboat, Telluride, Vail, Arapahoe Basin and Aspen), may be the finest circuit on the planet.
+SSCV athletes compete at every level of competition, from local series to the World Cup.
+Together the RMF Devo, RQS and Competition Series (with stops at Vail, Winter Park, Steamboat, Aspen, Telluride and Arapahoe Basin) may be the finest circuit on the planet.

-- FIS NorAm: TBA in US and Canada
+- FIS NorAm: TBA in the United States and Canada

 - FIS World Cup: Select comps TBA